Python obfuscator online

 sketch : Cheese Shop Sketch

-The latter part of the output would be totally ruined if we obfuscate the keyword argument names, which would change the words 'client', 'shopkeeper' and 'sketch'.
-I didn't want to try to automatically distinguish every case where the keyword arguments' names should be obfuscated from every case where they should not be.
+The latter part of the output would be totally ruined if we simply obfuscate the keyword argument names, which would change the words 'client', 'shopkeeper' and 'sketch'.

 unimportant tiny image